-In this edition of the Barden Practice Series (our practice focused blogs), Aoibhín Byrne, Senior Associate, with our Dublin team and an expert in recently qualified practice and tax and careers, continues to shine a spotlight on practice as a professional accounting career, and in particular the main reasons why accounting professionals make a move back to practice.
+In this edition of the Barden Practice Series (our practice focused blogs), Aideen Murphy, Partner with Barden and expert in tax & practice careers, continues to shine a spotlight on practice as a professional accounting career, and in particular the main reasons why accounting professionals make a move back to practice.

 Over the last while we’ve noticed a number of accountants and tax professionals who have worked in industry moving back into practice roles.

 We know that for lots of people three to four years in a training contract with an accounting firm is more than enough, and often the immediate reaction is “I want a change, I want something different”.
 For those who think this, industry is generally the obvious choice!